amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 Follow these steps to analyze metrics in the Web Analytics space:

-1. Click Explore Web Analytics from the Quick Actions section on the homepage, or click Web Analytics from the Spaces dropdown.
-2. In the left-hand panel, click on the insight you’d like to view.
+1. Click *Web Analytics* in the left-hand sidebar and select the insight you’d like to view.
-3. If desired, click the All Users dropdown to filter your analysis by user type:
+2. If desired, click *Add segment > Amplitude segments* to filter your analysis by user type:
 * * **All users**: Users who triggered any event during the selected date range.
 * * **Active users**: Users who triggered at least one active event during the selected date range.
 * * **New users**: Users who triggered at least one new user event during the selected date range.